krptn/krypton/README.md

 ```

 Note: we don't have pre-built extensions for all platforms.
 Please see the [installation section](https://docs.krptn.dev/README.html#installation) in our documentation for more info.

+## What problem do we solve?

+We all love Django and other web frameworks!
+However, their primary focus is creating websites - not securing them.
+One example is Django's built-in authentication system.
+While it hashes the password, it does not encrypt user data for you.
+Encryption is left to the developer...

+Wouldn't it be nice if encryption would also be handled by the IAM?
+Perhaps it could be handled in a zero knowledge model, such that, without the user entering credentials, not even the database administrator can read it?!
+This is exactly what we do!
+Please see our [documentation](https://docs.krptn.dev/index.html), [homepage](https://www.krptn.dev/) or continue here, on our GitHub, for more information!

 ## What is this?